Quantifying Indirect Gender Discrimination on Collaborative Platforms: Conclusion

-Our findings suggest that the impact of the gender typicality of behaviour might be a more general phenomena than our first study indicated.
-Although design careers are often considered more feminine than software development, and has a higher ratio of female professionals (28\%), masculine career choices have been related to more success \cite{wachs2017men}.
-This is alarming since empirical studies suggests that women's shorter tenure and lower participation is the main factor behind lower wages and success \cite{cook2018gender}.
-The case of Behance proves the opposite: higher female participation does not automatically diminish unconscious gender discrimination.
-Furthermore, the increased visibility that women receives in such online collaborative platform is a double-edged sword: On the one hand, female professionals could use this increased attention to build a wider audience and promote their work, which eventually can help them, and the larger community to succeed with more visible role models \cite{eccles2016motivates, Kahn2017}.
-On the other hand, in online settings women are more likely to be harassed, and increased visibility might generate a backlash \cite{yelin2020doing, moss2010disruptions, atir2018gender}, making women less likely to participate in platforms, where they are exceptionally visible \cite{coffman2014evidence}.
+Collaborative platforms show consistent indirect gender discrimination, while direct discrimination is only occasional and small.
+Our findings indicate that indirect gender discrimination -- rooted in career choices and online activity -- is present both on GitHub (a considerably male-dominated platform), and also on Behance (a platform with higher female presence).
+We found that the main cause of women's disadvantage in attention, success, and survival is largely due to indirect discrimination that varies between 60-90\% of total female disadvantage.

-As technology, and especially AI systems advances, the gender data gap \cite{perez2019invisible}, and stereotypes rooted in behavior have long-lasting consequences, ranging from labelling images in a sexist manner \cite{bolukbasi2016man, zou2018ai} to assigning women lower credit lines \cite{vigdor2019apple}.
-Research suggest that diversity enforces objectivity and mitigate creating products that discriminate \cite{raymond2013most, levine2014ethnic, rock2016diverse, Bear2011, Powell2018}.
-Therefore the gatekeeper role of platforms, where (especially early-stage) professionals can gain feedback or showcase their work increases.
-Behance and GitHub serve as a portfolio sites for professionals, therefore keeping women active in these platforms could have long-term positive impacts.
+Indirect discrimination negatively impacts both genders, furthermore, in the more gender-balanced design community, men are penalized even more for female-typical behavior, compared to women.
+Although design careers are often considered more feminine than software development, and have a higher ratio of female professionals (28\%), masculine career choices have previously been associated with greater success \citep{wachs2017}.
+Although empirical studies suggest that shorter tenure and lower participation rates are the main factor behind lower wages and success in creative fields \citep{cook2018gender}, the case of Behance proves the opposite: in this case, higher participation of women does not automatically diminish indirect gender discrimination.